axt651/Chi-angles/README.md

 - Iterates over all `.pdb` files in a directory
 - Computes χ angles using PyMOL dihedral calculations
 - Outputs a `.dat` file for each structure with residue-level χ1–χ4 angles
+- How to Use:
+  Make sure to update the `directory_path` at the bottom of the script to your actual path.
+  Then run script directly inside the PYMOL

 ### Step 3: Merge All Chi Angle Files into a Single CSV for Analysis